2 Columbus Circle: Early efforts

 By October 1995, under mayor Rudolph Giuliani, the New York City government was planning to sell or lease the building back to the private sector.
 The government had yet to find new space for the DCLA and the Visitors Bureau.
 In July 1996, faced with the increasing difficulty of selling off the neighboring New York Coliseum for development, the city government also offered 2 Columbus Circle for redevelopment.
-That year, Robert A. M. Stern listed 2 Columbus Circle in his article "A Preservationist's List of 35 Modern Landmarks-in-Waiting".
+That year, Robert A. M. Stern cited 2 Columbus Circle as one of 35 modern-style buildings that he thought should be designated as city landmarks.
 Since it was more than thirty years old, the building was technically old enough to be designated as a city landmark.
 A four-member committee of the New York City Landmarks Preservation Commission (LPC) had declined to consider designating the building as a landmark in June 1996.
 Although architecture critic Herbert Muschamp believed there was little chance of 2 Columbus Circle's survival, the building received a high amount of attention from preservationists.

 In February 1997, the EDC announced that it had received seven proposals for the site, most of which called for the building's renovation.
 Among those interested in the building were the Dahesh Museum of Art, as well as developer Donald Trump, who was renovating the nearby Gulf and Western Building.
 The Dahesh Museum proposed converting 2 Columbus Circle back into a museum, expanding its own space considerably in the process.
 Trump, who had spoken negatively of 2 Columbus Circle, planned to demolish the building to make way for the hotel; he was the only bidder who proposed destroying the building.
 That April, the New York City Council's Land Use Committee voted to prevent the DCLA, the building's only tenant, from leasing office space elsewhere.
 The committee expressed concern that the Giuliani administration did not even disclose general details about the site's future.
 The Giuliani administration claimed that, because the EDC owned 2 Columbus Circle's reversionary interest, the building did not have to undergo public review, which typically was required as part of the Uniform Land Use Review Procedure.